nest-cloud/nestcloud/README.md

 ### Schedule

-A job scheduler that supports distribute and decorator.
+A job scheduler that supports distributed and decorator.

 ## Quick Start